 To confirm these trends, curves in district 6 were first organized into groups based on their AADT and crash frequency before HFST implementation.
 Each curve was assigned an AADT rating, which would be either low AADT (≤ 2000 vehicles per day) or high AADT (> 2000 vehicles per day), and a prior crash frequency rating, which would be either low prior crash frequency (≤ 3 crashes in the years before FIST) or high prior crash frequency (> 3 crashes in the years before FIST).
 The AADT groups were derived from the GDOT Design Policy Manual, which designates roads with an AADT less than 2000 vehicles per day as low-volume rural collectors (GDOT 2022) and the crash frequency groups were derived from the median number of crashes before FIST implementation, which was found to be 3 crashes per year.
 The calculated EB CMFs for each of these groups in table 8 reveal the same trends: curves with higher AADTs before HFST implementation had higher CMFs, and curves with higher crash frequency before HFST implementation had lower CMFs.

-Lastly, to confirm the positive relationship between intersection-related crash frequency before HFST implementation and the calculated CMF, the crash data was classified as either intersection related or not intersection related based on whether the crash included the term “Turning” anywhere in the vehicle maneuvers field.
-The trend also held true in this case, as table 9 shows that the CMF calculated for intersection related crashes is significantly higher than the CMF calculated for not intersection related crashes.
+Lastly, to confirm the positive relationship between intersection-related crash frequency before HFST implementation and the calculated CMF, the crash data was classified as either intersection-related or not intersection-related based on whether the crash included the term “Turning” anywhere in the vehicle maneuvers field.
+The trend also held true in this case, as table 9 shows that the CMF calculated for intersection-related crashes is significantly higher than the CMF calculated for not intersection-related crashes.

 However, the low R2 value for the CMF model in table 7, 0.1052, indicates that the CMF model has a very low precision and can only accurately capture the general trends described above.
 Regardless, the CMF model still could prove useful in identifying the types of curves that would benefit the most from the implementation of HFST.